 - Redness and swelling around the entire ear

 If these symptoms are felt, calling a doctor immediately is important.
-If proper care is not taken quick enough, the infection can lead to complete hearing loss because of the damage of the ear drum.
-It can also cause damage to cartilage in the ear, deep tissue damage that can spread to more areas than just the ear.
+If proper care is not taken quickly enough, the infection can lead to complete hearing loss because of the damage of the eardrum.
+It can also cause damage to the cartilage in the ear, deep tissue damage that can spread to more areas than just the ear.

 To prevent such infections, easy steps can be taken to avoid possible long-term damage: